AndrewJBateman/ionic-angular-calendar/README.md

-# Ionic Angular Explorer
+# Ionic Angular Dragdrop

 App to open a locally-stored Comma Separated Values (CSV) file and allow it to be modified and saved/shared via a social media plugin if using a mobile or as a xls file if using a PC.
-This is another great tutorial from [Simon Grimm of the IonicAcademy, Youtube video 'Ionic Native File Explorer'](https://www.youtube.com/watch?v=pDqG3iYDdM0&t=141s).
+This is another great tutorial from [Simon Grimm of the IonicAcademy, Youtube video 'How to Use Angular Drag & Drop with Ionic 4'](https://www.youtube.com/watch?v=bU3tk2GHx3c).

 ## Table of contents